cellux/zz/README.md

 cd $ZZPATH/src/github.com/cellux/zz
 git clone https://github.com/cellux/zz .

-# compile
+# compile, test, install
 make
 make test
 make install
 ```

-If installation succeeds, you shall find a `zz` executable under
-`$ZZPATH/bin`.
-It's advisable to place this directory onto PATH as all
-ZZ executables intended for global consumption are installed there.
+If installation succeeds, you shall find a `zz` executable under `$ZZPATH/bin`.
+It's advisable to place this directory onto PATH as all ZZ executables intended for global consumption are installed there.

 ## Examples

+There are a couple of example programs in the [zz_examples](https://github.com/cellux/zz_examples) Git repository.

+Once you have the `zz` tool, you can fetch and build the examples and their dependencies (recursively) using the following command:

 ```
 zz get github.com/cellux/zz_examples
 ```

-This command shall fetch and build the `zz_examples` package with all
-of its dependencies, storing everything under `$ZZPATH`.

-You can run example programs via `zz run`.
+Example programs can be executed via `zz run`, for example:

-Try this one for a start:

 ```
 cd $ZZPATH/src/github.com/cellux/zz_examples/opengl/progschj
 zz run 07-geometry-shader-blending.lua
 ```

+## Further information

+* read the tests (`*_test.lua`)
+* check [INTERNALS.md] for some further details

 ## Goals

 * Learn as much as possible about the stuff that's under the hood in all of the world's software
-* Create a platform which I can use to write the programs I want to write, and which I can extend/modify when the problems I face cannot be solved in the higher layers
+* Create a platform which I can use to write the programs I always wanted to write, and which I can extend/modify when the problems I face cannot be solved in the higher layers
 * Express myself

 ## Philosophy